anikakumar/blog-react/README.md

 <br />Built for Washington University in St. Louis CSE 330 (Rapid Prototype Developement and Creative Programming)

 ## Login Details - Registered Users and Passwords:
-* anika@kumar.us: anika123 (Feel free to register a new user)
+* anika@kumar.us: anika123 <br />feel free to register a new user

 ## Description
-Implemented a blog where users can upload and delete post and comments.
+Implemented a blog where users can upload and delete posts and add comments.
 Utilized Firebase to store blog post data, such as author, post content, comments, and likes.
 Uses Firebase user authentication to verify user emails and encrypt passwords.
-Users will be able to all posts created on the blog including posts created by other users.
-Uses JavaScript and React framework to create, edit, delete, and comment on posts without ever refreshing the brower after the initial web page load.
-Uses Bootstrap for styling and navigation tabs.
+Users will be able to see all posts created on the blog including posts created by other users.
+Users can only edit their own posts.
+Built with JavaScript and React framework to create, edit, delete, and comments on posts without ever refreshing the brower after the initial web page load.
+Used Bootstrap for styling and navigation tabs.

 ## Features
 ### Dynamic Search Bar